Yethal/qubes-doc/common-tasks/usb.md

 give that qube permission to pass mouse input to dom0.
 Note that allowing mouse access from a USB qube gives it great power.
 In short:

- * It will be able to change any global and per-domain setting available within GUI
+ * It will be able to change any global and per-domain setting available within GUI (For more details, see [here][usb-mouse-warning].)
- * It will be able to attach untrusted devices to domains that should not have device access
- * It will be able to enable networking in network-disconnected domains
- * It will be able to initiate file transfer between domains.
-   (For more details, see [here][input-proxy].)

 If you are sure you wish to proceed, then you must edit the `qubes.InputMouse` policy file in dom0, which is located here: